2022–23 Mid-American Conference women's basketball season: Mid–American Tournament

 Toledo defeated Bowling Green in the final to earn the conference's automatic bid into the 2023 NCAA tournament.
 Quinesha Lockett of Toledo was the MVP.

 NCAA tournament

 Toledo was placed as the twelfth seed in the Seattle Region 3 of the 2023 NCAA tournament where they defeated Iowa State in the first round.
-They will play Tennessee in the second round.
+They lost to Tennessee in the second round.

 Women's National Invitation Tournament

 Bowling Green, Ball State, and Kent State accepted bids to the WNIT.
+Kent State was knocked out in the first round.
+Ball State lost in the second round.
+Bowling Green won four games before losing in the semi-finals.

-Women's National Invitation Tournament
+Women's Basketball Invitational Tournament

 Northern Illinois accepted a to the WBI where they lost to Georgia Southern in the first round.